 Liquidating a company involves selling off any assets to repay creditors.
 However, choosing the right path to terminate a business is a complex process that requires a thorough understanding of the available options.

-There are two primary options for liquidating a solvent company: Members’ Voluntary Liquidation (MVL) and dissolution.
+Two primary options for liquidating a solvent company are Members’ Voluntary Liquidation (MVL) and dissolution.

 MVL is a tax-efficient procedure for solvent companies with a considerable amount of retained profits, offering substantial tax advantages such as subjecting profits to Capital Gains Tax instead of Income Tax and providing cost-effective solutions.

-On the other hand, dissolution, also known as a strike-off, is a cost-effective solution for companies with assets of less than £25,000.
+On the other hand, dissolution, a strike-off, is a cost-effective solution for companies with less than £25,000 in assets.

-For companies facing debt, Creditors’ Voluntary Liquidation (CVL) is the most advisable approach, as it protects against compulsory liquidation and its potential repercussions.
+Creditors’ Voluntary Liquidation (CVL) is the most advisable approach for companies facing debt, as it protects against compulsory liquidation and its potential repercussions.

 Assessing Your Company’s Financial Position